SystemMicrosoft Dynamics AX

-Calabrese acknowledged: “Schedules slip with major projects so it’s very hard to find the perfect time to plan and deliver end user training but Optimum definitely held up their end of the deal and better than we did.”
+Calabrese acknowledged: “Schedules slip with major projects so it’s very hard to find the perfect time to plan and deliver end-user training but Optimum definitely held up their end of the deal better than we did.”

 Why not take this with you?
 Click below to download this client story as a pdf.Download PDF